Chania Crete – Travel Guide to Chania 2023

 There are several ways to get from Heraklion Airport to Chania, Crete:

 It is worth noting that during the high season, traffic can be heavy, so it’s best to check the traffic forecast and plan accordingly.
-Also, keep in mind that the prices for car rental and taxi can be higher in the airport and it’s worth to compare prices before you book.
+Also, keep in mind that the prices for car rental and taxis can be higher in the airport and it’s worth comparing prices before you book.